 Backpacking Chile is all about the extremes.
 From trekking through insanely beautiful glacial national parks in the south to exploring the vast deep red Atacama desert in the north, it is one epic country to travel.
-There are 36 National Parks in Chile, all of them stunning and unique in their own way.
+There are 36 National Parks in Chile, all stunning and unique in their own way.
 This awesome country is also home to Easter Island, one of the most mysterious places on the planet.

-Where to go Backpacking in Chile
+Why go Backpacking in Chile

 Chile is one long strip of awesome things to do, yet it can be surprisingly tricky to pick out a good itinerary, especially when the distances are way bigger than you may realize at first.
 Unless you have the readies to fly, you can lose huge amounts of time to travel.

-As a general guide, you want to decide whether you’re heading north or south.
+As a general Chile travel guide, you want to decide whether you’re heading north or south.
 You may, however, also want or need to consider a Santiago based round route if you’re short on time or have a flight in and out of there.

-Below I have listed several itineraries for backpacking Chile.
+Below I have listed several itineraries for backpacking through Chile.
 All of them have an intended flexibility.
-Most of the places mentioned will have more enough things to do if you have a little longer in Chile.
+Most of the places mentioned will have more than enough things to do if you have a little longer in Chile.

 Backpacking Chile 10 Day Itinerary #1: Taste of Chile